Bil Zelman

 Artweek portrays Isolated Gesture as "a cross between S. E. Hinton's The Outsiders and Dutch genre painting".
-Referencing Zelman's distinctive style, Los Angeles Times proclaims that Zelman's guiding principle is having an intense proximity to his subject, "He doesn't shoot in a war zone but in the realm of ordinary life--on the street, at parties, in restaurants and stores.
+Referencing Zelman's distinctive style, Los Angeles Times said that Zelman's guiding principle is having an intense proximity to his subject, "He doesn't shoot in a war zone but in the realm of ordinary life--on the street, at parties, in restaurants and stores.
 Working aggressively close to his subjects, and rapidly, intensifies whatever is in front of the camera".